sickozell/SickoCV/README.md

 S&H / T&H switch changes the mode between Sample&Hold and Track & Hold

 Sample & Hold: a trigger on TRIG input samples the last received signal on IN input that is sent to the OUT
-Track & Hold: until the gate on GATE input is LOW the IN signal is sent to the OUT.
+Track & Hold: until the gate on GATE input is HIGH the IN signal is sent to the OUT.
 The last received signal is sent to the OUT until the GATE is LOW.

 PROB knob, with its modulation input and attenuverter, sets the probability to sample the input signal.
 SCL knob, with its modulation input and attenuverter, rescale the output signal.